Cambusta/Arma3-SSPSL/README.md

 * Use `*` at the beginning of a line to indicate that a mod is optional.
 * Use `#` for comments or disabling mods.

+### Creator DLCs
+To enable a CDLC simply add its directory name to your preset file, just as you would add a regular mod.
+The CDLC must be installed for it to be enabled.
+Following CDLCs are supported:
+1. `gm` - Global Mobilization
+2. `vn` - S.O.G.
+Paire Fire
+3. `ws` - Western Sahara
+4. `cslr` - CLSA Iron Curtain

 See [`\presets\CUP.txt`](https://github.com/Cambusta/Arma3-SSPSL/blob/master/Arma3SSPSL/presets/CUP.txt) for an example of a preset.

 ## Launching the server